 The object of a Wood Badge course is to demonstrate as practically as possible the aims and methods of Scouting.
 Five days in duration and delivered over two weekends, the course is a multifaceted presentation of leadership skills, organizational tools, and participatory activities based on the best of Scouting traditions and the latest in team-development theory.
 Participants will also enjoy the fellowship of learning alongside many other volunteers and professional Scouters, and along the way have a great deal of fun.

-The course is delivered over two weekends.
 The first half of the course utilizes a classroom environment and practical exercised to teach the essentials of leadership.
 The second half offers classroom and outdoor experiences to help you learn the application of leadership skills.
 Finally, you will write and complete a “ticket”.
 The “tickets” consists of five written goals.
 These goals connect your new leadership knowledge to your role in Scouting.

 Wood Badge Scholarships

 Scholarships are available to applicants to help lessen the financial burden of the course.
 Assistance is also available through several sources such as your unit, chartered partner or employer.
 Typical scholarships are one half of the application fee and submission deadlines vary.

 To apply for CAC Wood Badge Association Scholarships, please contact your Course Director for the course you are interested in attending.
 Contact information is below.